Los Angeles Child Support Attorney

 Understanding Child Support Calculations in California

 Child support is usually paid by the non-custodial parent to the custodial parent to contribute to the cost of the child’s upbringing.
 The custodial parent is the parent with whom the child resides the majority of the time.
 If the child resides an equal amount of time with each parent, the parent with the lower income may still be entitled to child support.
-Under California child support law, payment amount is determined under statewide guidelines.
+Under California child support law, the payment amount is determined under statewide guidelines.

 This formula is based on: